GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-06-three-soldiers-from-the-georgia-state-defense-force-4th-brigade-earned-the-award-of-merit.md

 The Laotian Award of Merit is the fourth highest award given by Laos and is awarded for "Setting oneself apart from form his/her comrades by outstanding non-combat meritorious achievement or service."

  Maj.
-Gen. Buford Compton of the Royal Lao Airborne pinned the three Soldiers.
+Gen. Buford Compton of the Royal Lao Airborne pinned the three Soldiers on August 5, 2023, Asburn, Ga.

 *S﻿tory submitted by Master Sgt.
 Drew Kearns*